Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Model and methods

 \paragraph{Characterizing early adaptation.} In order to investigate the short-term evolution of a population, we will focus on the height $h$ of a walk, which is the fitness of the first encountered peak~\cite{nowak2015}, as in Ref.~\cite{servajean2023}.
 We consider its average $\bar{h}$ over initial genotypes chosen uniformly at random.
 It provides a global characterization of early adaptation by a structured population in the fitness landscape.
 Note that starting from a random genotype may be relevant to describe evolution after an environmental change, which makes the population ill-adapted to the current environment.
-To assess the variability of $h$, we also investigate its standard deviation $\sigma_h$ over replicates, as well as the standard deviation $\overline{\sigma_{h_i}}$ over replicates of the height $h_i$ starting from a specific initial genotype $i$, then averaged over $i$.
 Furthermore, for ensembles of landscapes in a given class, we study the corresponding ensemble mean heights $\left<\bar{h}\right>$.

 In addition to the height $h$ of a walk, we examine its length $\bar{\ell}$ and time $\bar{t}$, which are defined respectively as the mean number of mutation fixation events, and of mutation events (leading to fixation or not), before the first fitness peak is reached.